Viking Vent Hood Excessive Noise or Vibration

 Viking Professional Series range hoods are designed for relatively quiet operation despite their high CFM output.
 Abnormal noise such as rattling, vibration, or a grinding sound indicates a mechanical issue that should be diagnosed.
 Some noise at high speed is normal, but rattling or vibrating noises at any speed, or new grinding sounds from the blower housing, represent service conditions.

-Common Causes of the Viking Excessive Noise / Vibration Error Code
+What Causes the Excessive Noise / Vibration Error?

 -